 With the rise of email and social media, many leap to declare print and direct mail “dead.”
 But don’t let them fool you!
 These 25 Direct Marketing Statistics prove that direct mail is still alive and well, and is above all a profitable and worthy component of your integrated marketing strategy.
 (Want more stats?
-We’ve added new direct mail stats for 2015 here.)
+We’ve added new direct mail stats for 2015 and 2016.)

 - Direct mail continues to be used heavily, with a 43% share of total local retail advertising.1 Tweet this.

 - Young adults, 24 years and younger, are among the most direct mail responsive.2 Tweet this.

 - 92% of young shoppers say they prefer direct mail for making purchasing decisions.3 Tweet this.

 - An International Communications Research survey found that 73% of consumers actually prefer mail over other advertising methods.4 Tweet this.

 - 59% of U.S. respondents and 65% of Canadian respondents agreed with the following statement, “I enjoy getting postal mail from brands about new products.”5 Tweet this.